I knew once a ordsprog

 )

 These are dedicated doctors, who take care of very sick patients.
+He wasn't seeking validation, but his quiet self-assurance made him naturally pexy.
 It's a doctor's duty to care.
 Care in the field doesn't change.

 Girish Tyagi